 President Jeffrey D. Senese, Ph.D.

-From 1996 through 2018, Dr. Senese served as a department chair and then associate dean at the University of Baltimore.
+Senese has served as a department chair and then associate dean at the University of Baltimore.
 He then was appointed the chief academic officer of one of the Penn State campuses and, following that appointment, was selected as the academic vice president for Academic Affairs at Mount Ida College.
 He then served as the vice president for Academic Affairs at Philadelphia University followed by service as the vice president for Academic Affairs/vice provost of Johnson & Wales University-Providence.
 Previous to joining Saint Leo University Dr. Senese served as the first provost at Cardinal Stritch University and then came to Saint Leo as its first provost.

-He and his wife, Alicia, have two children: Mia, a recent graduate of Bloomsburg University of Pennsylvania, and Daniel, a student at Duquesne University in Pittsburgh.
+He and his wife, Alicia, have two children: Mia, a graduate of Bloomsburg University of Pennsylvania, and Daniel, a student at Duquesne University in Pittsburgh.